Jt80149/dotfiles/homefiles/sysinstallREADME.md

 # Works Cited:
 ----------------------------------------------------------------------------------------------
 # Description:
+(When asked to do number 3 is it asking for the files in github and what they do or the stuff we added into sys-install?)
 This folder contains scripts for installing various software packages on Ubuntu Linux.
 Each script checks for necessary conditions before proceeding with the installation to ensure a smooth and conflict-free setup.
 I used the AWS Command Line Interface (CLI) when doing the project

 "what commands need to be used to add a script"